 How to Play Pickleball

 Pickleball is pretty simple to learn.
 The scoring aspect of the game may take a little longer, but your partner or opponents will help you.
 Most groups will have the knowledgeable players introduce the game to new players and teach them the basics.
-The game is similar to tennis, ping pong, and badminton.
-Below are key factors on how to play the game.
+The game is similar to tennis, table tennis, and badminton.
+Below are key factors to learning how to play the game.

 Serving

 Doubles Play: Determine which side will serve first.
-Most clubs have a set starting area or if that is not the case, one can call out heads or tales when flipping a coin.
+Most clubs have a set starting area, often called "house rules" or if that is not the case, one can call out heads or tales when flipping a coin.
 Once starting position is set, play begins by calling out the score of 0-0-2.
 0-0 is the score, and 2 is the server number.
-The side serving first will only receive one serving chance.
-The server stands behind the line in the right service area, and serves the ball underhand into the opposite court service area.
+The side serving first will only receive one serving opportunity.
+The server stands behind the line in the right service area, and serves the ball below the waist or off of a dropped bounce and into the opposite court service area.
 The ball must clear the non-volley zone (kitchen) and land within the opposing side's right service area.
 This includes the outside baselines and center line of the court.
-Only one serve attempt is given.
-Serving continues if points are won, with the same player alternating sides on each point won.
-If the point is not made, the opposing team starts the serve with the player on the right side of the court, giving both players a chance to serve and win points.
+Serving continues only if points are won, with the same player alternating sides.
+If no point results, the opposing team starts the serve with the player on the right side of the court, and both players will have the chance to serve and win points.
 Once the first player loses their turn, the second player serves from the side they are at currently at.

 Double Bounce Rule

-The ball must bounce twice before volleying is allowed.
+The ball must bounce twice before volleying (volleying=hitting the ball out of the air) is allowed for the serving team.
 The ball takes the first bounce on the serve to the opposing team, and when the opposing team returns the serve, the ball must bounce one more time on the service side of the court.
-Once both bounces have been made, the ball can be volleyed or played off a single bounce until a fault has occurred.
+Once both bounces have been made, the ball can be volleyed at any time as long as it is behind the kitchen line or played off a single bounce until a fault occurs.

 Strategies